Technical support for on-premises or cloud products

 You can use the MPN benefit Microsoft Product Support for technical support requests for recent on-premises product versions only.
 Recent on-premises products include only the current product (N) and the previous product version (N-1).
 The previous product version is only supported if it is within mainstream support; based on the N-1 support policy.
-For non supported products and versions, please use the relevant paid support option or purchase a Partner support plan.
+For non supported products and versions, use the relevant paid support option or purchase a Partner support plan.

 You need the Access ID and Contract ID the first time you use the benefit per user account.
 The benefits are associated to your user account until they expire or there are no more support incidents remaining.

 Any user account (Azure AD or MSA) can use technical support for on-premises products if they have the Access ID and Contract ID.